 EU regulations do not apply directly in Serbia, but are additionally transposed into national legislation.
 According to a European Commission report on Serbia's progress towards becoming a member of the EU, it is moderately prepared in the field of competition.
-Serbian legislation dealing with issues of competitiveness largely corresponds to Article 101 of the Treaty on the Functioning of the European Union, on restrictive agreements and Article 102 TFEU on the abuse of a dominant position.
-The Law on Protection of Competition32 regulates the protection of competition in the Serbian market, to achieve economic progress and improve the welfare of society, and especially benefit consumers.
+Serbian legislation dealing with issues of competitiveness largely corresponds to Article 101 of the Treaty on the Functioning of the European Union on restrictive agreements and Article 102 TFEU on the abuse of a dominant position.
+The Law on Protection of Competition32 regulates the protection of competition in the Serbian market to achieve economic progress and improve the welfare of society, and especially benefit consumers.
 This law is based on the EU acquis communautaire.

 The Commission for Protection of Competition established by this law as a regulatory body must, in accordance with Article 73 of the Stabilisation and Association Agreement with the EU, apply the appropriate criteria resulting from the rules governing competition in the market in the European Union.
-Merger control rules governing the content and manner of submitting notification on concentration of previous control of the impact on competition beyond a certain threshold of turnover have also been introduced.
+Merger control rules governing the content and manner of submitting notifications on concentration of previous control of the impact on competition beyond a certain threshold of turnover has also been introduced.
 By-laws also provide guidance on how to apply the rule of competition, which is also in accordance with current regulations and instructions of the Commission.

 Much has been done to the legal framework when it comes to bringing competitiveness into line with the regulations that apply in the EU.
 Certain shortcomings still exist in the procedural rules.
 Even certain sectors of the economy are covered here, such as transport and insurance.